indico/indico/docs/source/installation/production/debian/apache.rst

     instead of ``pip install indico``

-.. _centos-apache-config:
+.. _deb-apache-config:

-8. Configure Indico
+6. Configure Indico
 -------------------

 Once Indico is installed, you can run the configuration wizard.
 You can